Rhino Dehorning Mission

 Namibia

 Join our team on a week long educational course about rhino care, management and medicine whilst you help with an exciting dehorning mission.
 This is ideal for anyone wanting to support conservation, and developing clinical knowledge and skills around megaherbivore medicine.
-This mission is not just a training course; it’s an experience that connects participants to the broader concepts of wildlife conservation, immerses them in the African wilderness, and fosters a sense of unity among those who share a passion for preserving the world’s rhino population.
+This mission is not just a RACE accredited training course; it’s an experience that connects participants to the broader concepts of wildlife conservation, immerses them in the African wilderness, and fosters a sense of unity among those who share a passion for preserving the world’s rhino population.

 PROJECT HIGHLIGHTS

-• Hands-on rhino dehorning procedures.
+Hands-on rhino dehorning procedures.
 Join experienced wildlife vets to help provide safe, humane dehorning of rhinos, playing a critical role in the fight against poaching.

-• Practical training in rhino anaesthesia, dart guns, and equipment used to work with rhino
+Practical training in rhino anaesthesia, dart guns, and equipment used to work with rhino

-• Support rhino conservation in action.
+Support rhino conservation in action.
 Contribute to an effective anti-poaching strategy, working to protect critically endangered rhinos.

 Project video

 The majestic rhinoceros, one of the world’s most iconic animals, has been pushed to the brink of extinction due to poaching, habitat loss, and the illegal trade of its horns.
 These magnificent creatures, revered for their strength and resilience, have become targets for poachers who seek to profit from the black-market value of rhino horn.
-Conservation efforts have intensified globally, and one of the most effective methods of protecting rhinos from poaching is dehorning—removing the horn in a humane and controlled manner to deter poachers.
+Conservation efforts have intensified globally, and one of the most effective methods of protecting rhinos from poaching is dehorning - removing the horn in a humane and controlled manner to deter poachers.

 The mission schedule may alter and change depending on the weather and animals.
 For example we may do more dehornings on a single day than planned if many rhinos are found in one area.
 We may even dart multiple rhinos at once!
-In such instances the lectures will be shifted around to put the animals best interests at the forefront of our mission.
+In such instances the teaching will be shifted around to put the animals best interests at the forefront of our mission.

 Day 1: Arrival and introduction to the rhino reserve

-The mission begins with participants arriving at Windhoek airport by 9am.
-At 10 am we depart for the lodge.
-The road takes 4 hours (with a 1 hour lunch break).
-The setting is stunning—a sprawling landscape of rolling plains, steep mountains, acacia trees, and the distant silhouettes of wildlife, where the sounds of nature fill the air.
-Participants are greeted by project leaders, experienced wildlife veterinarians Ulf Tubbesing and Gemma Campling, along with a team of guides and local conservationists.
+The road to the reserve takes around 5 hours as we move deeper and deeper into the wild, finally reaching our destination a few kilometers from the gates of Etosha National Park.
+The setting is stunning- from the balcony of your room, you look out over what seems like an endless horizon of rolling plains, acacia trees, and the distant silhouettes of wildlife, where the sounds of nature fill the air.
+Behind you, a great cliff rises up to form a mountain ridge that borders the reserve.
+Participants are greeted by project leaders, experienced wildlife veterinarians Ulf Tubbesing and Gemma Campling, along with a team of veterinary nurses, guides and local conservationists.

 Day 2: Introduction to Rhino Anatomy and Physiology